A fan’s guide – the club from early doors to today

 The star man was Bill Struth, who later coached for three decades after World War I, building an unstoppable side with mercurial inside-forward Alan Morton.
 Post war, more silverware came with imposing centre-half George Young.

 With Celtic dominant at home, Rangers still featured some of the greatest players to grace the field in Scotland – notably, cheeky midfield player ‘Slim’ Jim Baxter.
-After his retirement, captain and full-back John Greig, forward Willie Johnstone and midfielder Willy Henderson overcame the Ibrox stadium disaster of 1971 – in which 66 fans died at an Old Firm game – to win the European Cup Winners’ Cup.
+After his retirement, captain and full-back John Greig, forward Willie Johnstone and midfielder Willy Henderson overcame the Ibrox stadium disaster of 1971 – in which 66 fans died at an Old Firm game – to win the Cup Winners’ Cup at last.
 The 3-2 win over Dynamo Moscow was also marred by a crowd invasion, but Rangers had their European trophy.